streitl/validyna/README.md

 ## Running experiments and writing new ones
 Current experiment configurations are in the folder `experiment_configs`.

-To run an experiment, execute the command: `python validyna/main.py --cfg=path/to/experiment_config.py`
+To run an experiment, execute the command: `python validyna/main.py --cfg=path/to/experiment_config.py` (make sure the third installation step is complete).

 To add a new experiment config, check the documentation of `run_experiment` and `run_model_training` in `main.py`, as well as `ChunkMultiTaskDataset` in `data.py`.